 It's important to understand finances in every stage of life.
-From retirement and Social Security benefits, to healthcare/long-term care insurance and more, older adults are faced with important financial decisions.
-Click the links below for resources and information designed to help senior adults reach their goals.
+From retirement and Social Security benefits, to healthcare/long-term care insurance and more, senior adults are faced with important financial decisions.

 - My Retirement Paycheck - information and helpful links on topics including savings & investments, home/mortgage, debt, fraud and more

 - AARP - newsletters, videos, tools & resources on a variety of financial topics for older adults

 Elder Financial Abuse

 Financial exploitation can happen at any age, but is more prevalent in people 65 or older.
 At that age it becomes elder financial abuse, which is the illegal or improper use of an older person's funds, property or resources.
 Examples are taking money or property; forging an older person's signature; getting an older person to sign a deed, will or power of attorney through deception, coercion or undue influence; and/or using an older person's property or possession's without permission.

 Senior financial abuse is estimated to have cost victims at least $2.9 billion last year alone.
 As a community bank, we work to look out for our customers' best interest, and we want to share some information that may help you or a family member protect yourself against such fraud.
 Please check out the resources below to learn more.

 Texas Department of Family and Protective Services - Adult Protective Services

 Resources from their "It's Everyone's Business" campaign to prevent elder abuse.